yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 The TicketPinning Extension Recommended value should be set to "No" with the publication of the current document as "Experimental".

-The TicketPinning Extension TLS.13 column should be set to CH, SH to indicate that the TicketPinning Extension is present in ClientHello and ServerHello messages.
+The TicketPinning Extension TLS.13 column should be set to CH, EE to indicate that the TicketPinning Extension is present in ClientHello and ServerHello messages.